 Consumer Unit Replacement Cost

-- How long the job will take and a general overview of what the job entails
+- How long replacing a consumer unit takes, as well as a general overview of what the job entails.

-- How to wire a consumer unit
+- How to wire a consumer unit.

-- How to find and hire an electrician
+- How to find and hire a local electrician in the UK.

 Trying to find out how much it costs to install a new consumer unit and replace an old fusebox?